 - just simply not getting enough quality shut eye.

 It is common for people of all ages to experience problems with sleep.
-Though lack of sleep does not necessarily mean there is a mental health condition, we do know from research that regular sleep is key to positive emotional wellbeing and essential for maintaining good mental health.
+Lack of sleep does not necessarily mean there is a mental health condition.
+However, we do know from research that regular sleep is key to positive emotional wellbeing and essential for maintaining good mental health.

 If you have trouble with sleep and this is impacting upon your daily life, these resources could help

 Sexuality and gender (LGBTQ+)